jalizadeh/ToDocial/Readme.md

 	- Spring Security
 	- There are two roles `ROLE_USER` and `ROLE_ADMIN`
 	- Everyone can access `Log in` or `Sign up`, but for accessing the todos, the user must log in or sign up first.
+	- User can not login on multiple clients at the same time
 	- [x] After login, user shouldn't be able to login again
 	- [x] Field validation
 	- [x] Log out